Dina-Hosny/Import-Preprocess-and-Visualize-a-Dataset-project/README.md

 # Import, Preprocess, and Visualize a Dataset Project

+A simple project to practice importing a dataset, data cleaning and preparation processes, and visualize the results to answer some given questions.

+## details:

 In this project, I imported a dataset, did some preparation processes, and visualized the results to answer some given questions.

-## details:

-In this Project, I worked on a drink menue dataset that contain the calories details for more than 200 drinks , did some preparation processes on it, and visualized the results to answer two questions:
+I worked on a drink menue dataset that contain the calories details for more than 200 drinks , did some preparation processes on it, and visualized the results to answer two questions:
 - Q1.
 Which drink has the highest calories from the dataset?
 - Q2.
 Highest Sugar Drink?